currocam/IdentityByDescentDispersal.jl/README.md

 [Ringbauer et al. (2017)](10.1534/genetics.116.196220) proposed an inference scheme based on a composite likelihood.
 This package implements an improved version of this scheme that relies on automatic differentiation and that integrates well with Julia's ecosystem.

-Analytical solutions to the expected number of identity-by-descent blocks depend on the modified second-kind Bessel function $K_v(x)$.
+Analytical solutions to the expected density of identity-by-descent blocks depend on the modified second-kind Bessel function $K_v(x)$.
 Here we rely on the implementation of [Geoga et al. (2022)](https://arxiv.org/pdf/2201.00090) to compute fast and accurate derivatives with respect to both $v$ and $x$.
 Therefore, this package is fully compatible with automatic differentiation using [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) when using both analytical solutions and numerical approximations.
 This leads to gradient-based optimization that is generally more efficient when finding maximum-likelihood estimates and allows us to use standard Bayesian inference software that uses Hamiltonian Monte Carlo algorithms.

 ```julia
 using CSV, DataFrames, Turing